 … excerpt from Five States of Mind

-Bhoja says that in every person one of these states of mind predominates, and this determines his or her behavior.
+Swami Bhajananda explains that in every person, one of these states of mind predominates at any point of time.
+The predominant state of mind determines his or her behavior.
 Spiritual aspirants may find their minds going through the first four states repeatedly.
 This is a big problem especially during the early years of spiritual life, and those who want to lead a meditative life should have a clear understanding of the five states.

 Ksiptam or the restless state of mind is one in which the mind is totally under the sway of the senses.
 It flits aimlessly like a butterfly.
 This is the predominant state of mind in children and those who lead a purely sense-bound life.
 It is a state in which rajas predominates.
 Restlessness of the mind can be controlled through disciplined work, deep studies, yoga exercises, etc.